 Do you remember the end of the movie, “Raiders of the Lost Ark”?
-After Indiana Jones recovered the Ark of the Covenant, it was brought to Washington, where it was put in a crate and stored with seemingly thousands of other crates in a massive warehouse.
+After Indiana Jones recovers the Ark of the Covenant, it’s brought to Washington, D.C., where it’s put in a crate and stored with thousands of other crates in a massive warehouse.

-The implication was that the Ark would remain “lost” in that mass of crates.
+The implication is that the ark will forever remain “lost” in that mass of crates.

 This is similar to how many building product manufacturers present their building products when they use third-party listing sites, or aggregators.

-Let’s be honest – that’s a terrible user experience.
-If this is what you’re offering to your customers, don’t be shocked if they move on to a website that provides an intuitive user interface, and which makes it easy to drill down to the precise product or products needed for the project in question.
+That’s a terrible user experience.
+If this is what you’re offering your customers, don’t be shocked if they move on to a website that makes it easy to drill down to the precise product or products needed for the project.